Forensic Mental Health Case Study – *Kit's story

 Kit was transferred to Penrose FOCUS from hospital in May 2018, having been on admission for several years where he had moved from a high secure unit to medium and eventually to a ward in the community.
 His discharge to Penrose began with a series of overnight leave which served as induction into a high support accommodation.

-To maximise his income, Kit was supported to apply for a Freedom Pass, Personal Independence Payment (PIP) and contact was made to The Department for Work and Pensions (DWP) to increase his rate of Employment and Support Allowance (ESA) as he is now in the community.
+To maximise his income, Kit was supported to apply for a Freedom Pass, Personal Independence Payment (PIP) and contact was made to The Department for Work and Pensions (DWP) to increase his rate of Employment and Support Allowance (ESA) as he now lives in the community.
 He was also registered at a local GP surgery and signposted to see other primary health care practitioners such as a dentist, optician, and podiatrist.

 Having previously worked as a chef, Kit chose to reinvigorate his cooking skills.
 He was supported and encouraged to lead and coordinate a weekly baking class with other residents every Saturday.
 He also spent time in other structured activities and attended basic ICT training and a maths workshop.
 When he passed the first level of his IT class, he was celebrated by staff, applauded by others, and issued a £10 Tesco voucher and a certificate of achievement.